Digital Marketing Trends 2023

 That being said, over the past year we have seen the death of cookies and third-party data due to the ongoing data protection problems in Europe.
-Although this is only going to spark more conversation around data collection in the next few years.
-In 2023, it’s likely that we’ll see the fallout from these shifts in data collection with brands opting for longer-method first party data collection.
+It’s likely that we’ll see the fallout from these shifts in data collection with brands opting for longer-method first-party data collection.
+However, this is only going to spark more conversation around data collection in the next few years.

-One aspect that is predicted to take off is online activations, as live streaming becomes more accessible to marketers.
+One aspect that we predict will take off is online activations, as live streaming becomes more accessible to marketers.
 There’s been a sudden realisation that online events can run alongside real-life events with no drop in quality.
-In fact, online events have a bigger reach than real life events as they are available to a lot more people.
-Online events are going to be a big thing for the year 2023 even though real life events have taken off in full swing again.
+In fact, online events have a bigger reach than real-life events as they are available to a lot more people.
+This is why we predict that online events will be one of the biggest digital marketing trends in 2023.

 The COVID-19 pandemic’s outbreak shocked corporations into realising that continuing with business as usual would not be sufficient to scale up to the complicated requirements of the sweeping global health hazard.